Mobile Suit Gundam: The 08th MS Team

 Mobile Suit Gundam: The 08th MS Team (機動戦士ガンダム 第08MS小隊, Kidō Senshi Gandamu Dai Zerohachi Emu Esu Shōtai) is a Japanese OVA anime series in the Gundam franchise produced by Sunrise.
 Released from 1996 to 1999, the series follows an Earth Federation ground unit fighting in U.C.
 0079 during the One Year War, presented as a ground-level side story contemporaneous with the 1979 television series Mobile Suit Gundam; its first video volume was issued on 25 January 1996, with a separate epilogue special, Last Resort, released on 25 July 1999 outside the original eleven-episode count.
-Directed initially by Takeyuki Kanda (episodes 1–5) and subsequently by Umanosuke Iida, the project also spawned the compilation film Mobile Suit Gundam: The 08th MS Team – Miller’s Report (1998) for Japanese theaters.
+Directed initially by Takeyuki Kanda (episodes 1–5) and subsequently by Umanosuke Iida, the project also spawned the compilation film Mobile Suit Gundam: The 08th MS Team – Miller's Report (1998) for Japanese theaters.

-As the franchise’s third Gundam OVA following Mobile Suit Gundam 0080: War in the Pocket (1989) and Mobile Suit Gundam 0083: Stardust Memory (1991–92), it assembled a staff composed of Gundam franchise veterans, including character designer Toshihiro Kawamoto, mechanical designer Hajime Katoki (with additional mecha design work credited to Kunio Okawara and Kimitoshi Yamane), and composer Kohei Tanaka.
-Retrospectives have since highlighted its infantry-level realism and jungle-warfare set pieces as a grounded standout within the franchise, with the “Shivering Mountain” duology frequently cited as a series high point.
+As the franchise's third Gundam OVA following Mobile Suit Gundam 0080: War in the Pocket (1989) and Mobile Suit Gundam 0083: Stardust Memory (1991–92), it assembled a staff composed of Gundam franchise veterans, including character designer Toshihiro Kawamoto, mechanical designer Hajime Katoki (with additional mecha design work credited to Kunio Okawara and Kimitoshi Yamane), and composer Kohei Tanaka.
+Retrospectives have since highlighted its infantry-level realism and jungle-warfare set pieces as a grounded standout within the franchise, with the "Shivering Mountain" duology frequently cited as a series high point.

 Plot

 Set during the One Year War in Universal Century 0079, the story unfolds in the jungles of Southeast Asia, where the Earth Federation and the Principality of Zeon wage a guerrilla campaign for control of the region.
-Zeon places its hopes on an experimental mobile-armor program piloted by Aina Sahalin, while Ensign Shiro Amada arrives to take command of the 08th MS Team.
-The two first meet during a mutual rescue in space before returning to opposite sides; when Shiro later learns of Aina’s role in the tests, he is detained on suspicion of treason.
+Zeon places its hopes on an experimental mobile-armor program piloted by Aina Sahalin, while Lieutenant Shiro Amada arrives to take command of the 08th MS Team.
+The two first meet during a mutual rescue in space before returning to opposite sides; when Shiro later learns of Aina's role in the tests, he is detained on suspicion of treason.

 To clear the charges, the Federation tasks Shiro with leading the 08th MS Team deep into Zeon-held territory to locate the hidden test base.
-As the Apsaras project advances and the front tightens, Shiro and Aina struggle between duty to their units and their feelings for one another, choices that shape the team’s fate and the outcome of the operation.
+As the Apsaras project advances and the front tightens, Shiro and Aina struggle between duty to their units and their feelings for one another, choices that shape the team's fate and the outcome of the operation.